-- 7. To loosen the adjuster bolt (A), turn it counterclockwise.
+- 7. To loosen draper tension, turn adjuster bolt (A) counterclockwise.
 The white indicator bar (B) will move outboard in the direction of arrow (D) to indicate that the draper is loosening.
-Loosen until the white indicator bar is at the halfway point in the window. - To tighten the adjuster bolt (A), turn it clockwise.
+Loosen until the white indicator bar is at the halfway point in the window. - To tighten draper tension, turn adjuster bolt (A) clockwise.
 The white indicator bar (B) will move inboard in the direction of arrow (E) to indicate that the draper is tightening.
 Tighten until the white indicator bar is at the halfway point in the window.

-- To avoid premature failure of the draper, draper rollers, and/or tightener components, do not operate with the tension set so the white bar is not visible. - To prevent scooping dirt, ensure the draper is tight enough that it does not sag below the point where the cutterbar contacts the ground.
+To avoid premature failure of the draper, draper rollers, and/or tightener components, do NOT operate if the white bar is not visible.

+To prevent scooping dirt, ensure the draper is tight enough that it does not sag below the point where the cutterbar contacts the ground.